Men and Substance Use

 Addiction does not discriminate.
-It affects both men and women.
-However, there are distinct differences in why and how men use and abuse drugs or alcohol.
+It affects all genders.
+However, there are distinct differences in why and how men use and misuse drugs or alcohol.

-While sex differences are the direct result of being genetically male or female, many recognized gender differences are based on various culturally defined roles for men and women.
-Gender affects how we perceive ourselves and how others perceive us.1 Our societal perceptions of men play an important role in understanding drug use and abuse.
+Many recognized gender differences are based on various culturally defined roles.
+Gender affects how we perceive ourselves and how others perceive us.1 Our societal perceptions of men play an important role in understanding drug use and misuse.